-Wells Fargo's Rob Zerby Says Consumers Want to be 'Inconvenienced'Getting Consumers Involved in Fraud Prevention, Detection
+Wells Fargo's Rob Zerby Says Consumer Awareness Is Key to Fraud PreventionGetting Consumers Involved in Fraud Prevention, Detection

 In this video interview recorded at ISMG's San Francisco Fraud and Breach Prevention Summit, Zerby discusses: